-Current problems identified in the program - it is the quality and safety of food products.
+The aim of the program is to ensure the development of an efficient and sustainable system of public health protection, as the basis of social welfare and economic prosperity of the state.

 Food safety includes actions aimed at ensuring the greatest possible safety of all food products.
 Policies and actions on food safety should cover the food chain in its entirety - from production to consumption.